CoderSales/robotCanRevInterface/docs02/A02turtlesim/A0420250522AfternoonEarlyV02At2pm.md

 ## Content

-> 🟡 No active nodes yet — we'll launch turtlesim with a custom name.
+> 🟡 No active nodes yet — turtlesim will be launched using a custom name.

 ### input